-If you live on Florida’s Space Coast, driving directions to Port Canaveral is simple.
+If you live on Florida’s Space Coast, driving to Port Canaveral is simple.
 It’s in your backyard.
-Geographically, Port Canaveral is located right in the middle of Florida on the east coast, Port Canaveral is an easy drive from any direction, if you know the area.
+Geographically, Port Canaveral is located right in the middle of Florida, on the east coast.
+Port Canaveral is an easy drive from any direction.

-Maybe you’re driving south from Atlanta or Raleigh.
-Or due east from Tampa or Orlando.
-When you finally get into Brevard County, that’s where highway signage gets goofy.
+Maybe you’re driving to Port Canaveral from Atlanta, Georgia or Raleigh, NC.
+Or from Tampa or Orlando.
+When you finally drive into Brevard County, that’s where highway signage gets a little tricky.

 Cruising from Port Canaveral, especially for new cruisers, can be confusing because most cruise booking sites advertise “Cruises from Orlando”.
 In fact, Orlando is 60 miles due west of the port.
 If you fly to Orlando for your cruise and rent a car, you need driving directions to the port.

 Several roads lead to Port Canaveral.
 They are State Road 528, known as the Beachline Expressway, S.R.
 520 and S.R.
 50, all running east and west.
 The state roads also connect with Highway 1, the Florida Turnpike, Interstate 95, and Interstate 4.

 Watch for Exit #205, Beachline Expressway (S.R 528 East) and drive east for approximately 12 miles toward Port Canaveral.
-Follow signs to either Cruise Terminal A (the North Terminal) or if your ship is docked at Terminal B, continue a little further east on 528.
+Follow signs to either Cruise Terminals A (the North Terminal) or if your ship is docked at one of the B Terminals, continue a little further east on 528.
 Both Terminal exits will be from the right-hand lane.
 The new Carnival Terminal 3 is located within Terminal B complex and at very end of the Terminal.

 Take I-4 East and exit at the Beach Line Expressway (S.R.
 528 East).
 Continue east toward Port Canaveral.
-Follow signs to either A Terminal (the North Terminal) or if you ship is at B Terminals (including the new Carnival Terminal) continue a little further on 528.
+Follow signs to either A Terminals (the North Terminal) or if you ship is at B Terminals (including the new Carnival Terminal) continue a little further on 528.

 Allow about an hour east-bound drive to Port Canaveral.
 From the airport, be sure to take the North Exit and stay to the right.
 Follow the signs for S.R.
 528 East – the Beachline Expressway.
 S.R.
 528 runs straight towards Port Canaveral.